Beyond-jQuery/book/manuscript/styling-elements.md

 This seems a bit clumsy, but it illustrates how we can programmatically update styles using the web API.
 The use of `querySelectorAll` restricts us to IE8 and up, but this really doesn't seem like much of a problem, due to the almost non-existent market share associated with IE7.

-In the [inline styles](#inline-styles) section, I built up the initial code fragment to illustrate how to define multiple styles on a single element.
-Let's see how we can do this with the `style` property.
+In the [inline styles](#inline-styles) section, I extended the initial code fragment to illustrate how to define multiple styles on a single element.
+Let's see how we can do this with the `style` property:

 {title="setting multiple styles using the `style` property - all modern browsers + IE8", lang=html}
 ~~~~~~~